Toni Mena Joya

 Y.ES Artist Academy at Coatepeque lake with Mark Dion, November 2015.

-One year and Crossing, Selected Group Show, TUB Gallery Miami, Art Basel, 2015.
+¨One year and Crossing¨, Selected Group Show, TUB Gallery Miami, Art Basel, 2015.

 Removal Identity, TUB Gallery Miami, Selected Group Show, 10 July 2014.

-JUANNIO auction artis selected, Guatemala 2012.
 MUTE Museum of Santa Tecla, Tipología Nacional, ESFOTO El Salvador 2011.

 Photo Week DC, Invited artist Washington D.C.
 2011.